Tips for Hunting Morel Mushrooms

-- Beat the eggs in a bowl, until well blended.
+- Beat the eggs in a bowl until they are well-blended.

-- Crumble saltine crackers in a plastic bag, then roll the rolling pin over the bag of crackers, making a fine crumb breading.
+- Crumble crackers in a plastic bag, then roll the rolling pin over the bag of crackers to create a fine crumb breading.

-- Dip the mushroom halves in the eggs then coat it with the cracker crumbs.
+- Dip the mushroom halves in the egg mix, then coat them with the cracker crumbs.

-Preheat the skillet with butter.
+- Preheat the skillet with butter.
 Once the skillet is hot, place the mushrooms in the pan and cook for approximately 5 minutes, turning when needed.
-We place the finished mushrooms onto a plate covered with paper towels, to remove excess butter.
-Once all mushrooms are cooked, it is time to eat.

 It took me a while to figure out how to freeze mushrooms.
 However, I found the best way to have these mushrooms in the winter is to freeze them in this manner.

 I personally do not can (as in canning and preservation) morel mushrooms.
 Why?
 Morel mushrooms have toxic hydrazines.
-When you cook the mushroom these toxins usually evaporate into the air.
-However, when you can mushrooms, these toxins have nowhere to evaporate too, so the toxins which go back into the mushrooms, which can form botulism.
+When you cook them, these toxins usually evaporate into the air.
+However, when you can mushrooms, these toxins have nowhere to evaporate to, so the toxins go back into the mushrooms.
+This can lead to botulism.